International School of Aberdeen

-The International School of Aberdeen (ISA) is a school in Pitfodels, Cults, Aberdeen, Scotland.
-It takes in students that come from other countries besides the UK, although British students are allowed to attend the school.
-It was formerly known as the American School in Aberdeen.
+The International School Aberdeen (ISA) is a school in Pitfodels, Cults, Aberdeen, Scotland.
+It caters for students aged 3 - 18 and is made up of 60% UK nationals, and 40% international students.

-It is one of four IB World Schools in Scotland that offers the IB Diploma Programme.
-The other three are St Leonards School, St Andrews, Fettes College, Edinburgh and George Watson’s College, Edinburgh.
+It is one of five IB World Schools in Scotland that offers the IB Diploma Programme.
+The other four are St Leonards School, St Andrews, Lomond School, Helensburgh, Fettes College, Edinburgh and George Watson’s College, Edinburgh.